TylerSw1ft/Helpful-computer-wiki/How-to-Calculate-the-Odds-of-Physical-Attack-Data-Loss-for-a-ZFS-Array.md

 (*V*!/(*V* - 2)!)*D*(*D*!/(*r*!(*D* - *r*)!))

-### For *V* ≥ 3
+### For *V* ≥ 3 *only*

-For this value of V, 1 drive can fail from each vdev.
+For these values of V, 1 drive can fail from each vdev.
 The number of tuples consisting of 1 drive from each vdev is:

 *D*^*F*